cdbharath/multitask-seg-depth/README.md

 Course Project for Deep Learning (Worcester Polytechnic Institute)

 ##### Work on progress!!
 Instance head development in "inseg" branch
+This repository heavily depends on the below mentioned references.

 #### How to run:
 1. The dataset should be downloaded from the following links and placed in a directory named cityscapes